evelyneee/accord/README.md

 This beta has a few known issues:
 - Many features are disabled due to them being unfinished
 - Login will not work in a new location.
-To log in, you must open a private browser tab, log in to the account and try again.
+To log in, you must open a private browser tab, log in to the account and try again
--